Carroll A. Deering: Aftermath

 No official explanation for the disappearance of the crew of the Carroll A. Deering was ever offered.
 In September 1955, the remaining hull of the Carroll A. Deering was moved about 9 mile by Hurricane Ione, from Ocracoke Island to Hatteras.

-Carrol A. Deering, for whom the ship was named, died in March 1967, aged 84.
+Carroll A. Deering, for whom the ship was named, died in March 1967, aged 84.

-As of April 2016, the ship's bell and capstan from the Carrol A. Deering were on display at the Graveyard of the Atlantic Museum in Hatteras.
+As of April 2016, the ship's bell and capstan from the Carroll A. Deering were on display at the Graveyard of the Atlantic Museum in Hatteras.